International students are an integral part of our community. These are some of the ways we help you succeed – academically and personally.

 If this happens, your faculty will issue you with documentation about progression requirements.
 You may need to complete a survey, attend an information session and/or write a formal response to your faculty.

-Depending on your situation, we might recommend you make use of some of the University's free support services, such as academic skills workshops, counselling, disability support, careers/employment advice, or financial assistances.
+If you have concerns not relating to issues with your enrolment or your student visa, we might recommend you make use of some of the University's free support services, such as academic skills workshops, counselling, disability support, careers/employment advice, or financial assistance.